Bamboo (elephant): New plans for the Zoo's elephants

-After years of PETA outcry over the zoo's inadequate elephant exhibit, the Woodland Park Zoo launched a task force in 2013 to investigate the living conditions of the elephants.
+Due to years of protests by animal rights groups over the zoo's inadequate elephant exhibit, the Woodland Park Zoo launched a task force in 2013 to investigate the living conditions of the elephants.
 The task force was criticized, however, due to the fact that many of its members were or had been affiliated with the Zoo.
-In August, a six-member panel suggested changes, such as allowing the elephants to have free contact with one another and replacing the concrete floors of the barn with sand.
+Animal rights groups also criticized the task force for its lack of expertise with elephants.
+In August, the six-member panel suggested changes, such as allowing the elephants to have free contact with one another and replacing the concrete floors of the barn with sand.

 In March 2014, the Woodland Park Zoo announced planned changes for the elephant program, which included spending $3 million on improving the exhibit and sending its African elephant to another location in order to house a new Asian elephant.
 Zoo officials also stated that they may possibly acquire a fourth female Asian elephant of breeding age.

 Zoo management reversed course in November 2014, announcing that they would be closing the elephant exhibit rather than expanding it.
 The Woodland Park Zoo planned to relocate the elephants to other zoos with existing elephant herds; however some groups remained opposed to this and believed the elephants should be placed in nature preserves.

 On April 15, 2015, Bamboo and one other elephant were moved from Woodland Park Zoo to Oklahoma City Zoo.
 They arrived in Oklahoma City Zoo on May 13, 2015, where they were separated and quarantined for 30 days.